Quick Summary

 Starting a project management career can feel overwhelming.
 There are certifications, methodologies, and a whole vocabulary that seems designed to confuse newcomers.

 If you’re transitioning careers, fresh out of college, or already working on project teams but want to make it official, the CAPM is your entry point.

 No experience required.
 Just commitment and a solid study plan.

-The Certified Associate in Project Management (CAPM) is PMI’s entry-level certification.
 Think of it as your project management driver’s license – it proves you understand the fundamentals before anyone lets you behind the wheel of a real project.

 Unlike the PMP, which requires years of experience, CAPM only needs 23 hours of project management education.
-That’s roughly one intensive week of training or a few months of part-time study.

 The numbers that matter: